veltwerk/Repair-Class-teams/README.md

 - It will ask you for a search term that will be used to filter on the ``mailNickname`` field
 - A gridView is used to select the filtered teams you want fixed
 - The admin account will be made owner of each team
-- the following apps will get permissions on the teams Sharepoint site
+- the following apps will get ``Full Control`` permissions on the teams Sharepoint site

 | Name                  | App Id                                |